SFWA Past and Present

 Engaging over 300 local women artists each year, SFWA features contemporary art, jewelry, ceramics, and sculpture.
 We are committed to ensure the continuation of our living legacy to support women artists and to provide a welcoming place for the wider community to experience the vivifying and humanizing power of art created by women.

-SFWA, founded as the "Sketch Club", began as an independent group of women artists who met to share and critique one another's work, and eventually evolved into the organization we know today.
-SFWA is proud of its heritage and of the many former members who have become prominent artists, including Ruth Asawa, Dorr Bothwell, Imogen Cunningham, Eleanor Dickenson, Claire Falkenstein, Jo Hansen, Emmy Lou Packard, Eleanore Rappe, Ruth Armer, Barbara Spring, Beth Van Hoesen, Dorothy Winslade, and Ruth Bernhard.
+SFWA, founded as the "Sketch Club" in 1887, began as an independent group of women artists who met to share and critique one another's work, and eventually evolved into the organization we know today.
+SFWA is proud of its heritage and its many former members, including prominent artists Ruth Asawa, Dorr Bothwell, Imogen Cunningham, Eleanor Dickenson, Claire Falkenstein, Emmy Lou Packard, Dorothy Winslade, and Ruth Bernhard.

 San Francisco Women Artists is supported in part by SFWA member artists; gallery activities & programs; individual donations; and by grants from the San Francisco Arts Commission: SF Grants for the Arts, Neighborhood Arts Collaborative and the Voluntary Arts Contribution Fund.